yexinqu/vansky.github.io/index.md

 [CUNY 2018](http://cuny2018.ucdavis.edu/).

 Feb 22: [Paper](/assets/pdf/shain_etal-2018-lincr.pdf) accepted for oral presentation at the [Workshop on Linguistic and Neuro-Cognitive Resources (LiNCR)](http://lincr2018.cbs.polyu.edu.hk/LiNCR_workshop/) at [LREC 2018](http://lrec2018.lrec-conf.org/en/).

-January 7: [CMCL 2018](https://cmclorg.github.io/) went well!
-Phew.
-Thanks to our PC and the other organizers for all their help.
-And thanks to all the authors for their great submissions!